Fédération Internationale de l'Automobile: General Assembly

 The General Assembly is the Federation's supreme governing body, consisting of representatives from each of the FIA's member associations.
 According to the FIA's website, the voting member associations can be automobile and touring clubs (mobility), or national sporting authorities (sport).
 The website further states that there are 243 organisations spread among 147 countries.

-Meetings of the General Assembly are usually held once a year, though extraordinary meetings can be convened for urgent matters.
-The General Assembly has responsibility for amending the FIA's statutes and regulations, approving the annual budget and reports, deciding upon the membership, and electing the officers and members to the Federation's governing bodies.

 Presidency

 The head of the FIA and chairman of the General Assembly is the President, a position held by Mohammed bin Sulayem since 2021.
 The President coordinates the activities of the Federation and proposes resolutions to the various commissions and committees and also acts as the representative of the FIA to external organisations.
 They are supported by two Deputy Presidents and several vice-presidents, each for Sport or Mobility, as well as the President of the FIA Senate.
 The combined presidency is elected to a four-year term by the General Assembly.
 Presidential candidates must produce an electoral list consisting of their proposed Deputy Presidents, vice-presidents for Sport, and the President of the Senate, as well as demonstrate support from a number of member clubs.